 And the texture – it’s as close to bakery perfection as you can get!
-It’s a cross between a coffee cake and a bundt cake – so tender and delicate yet holds its shape so you can actually slice them or tear them apart and they won’t crumble and fall apart.
+It’s a cross between a coffee cake, like this blueberry cake, and a Bundt cake – so tender and delicate yet holds its shape so you can actually slice them or tear them apart and they won’t crumble and fall apart.
 That’s the best way I know how to describe them.
 These almond flour blackberry muffins and chocolate chip muffins have that same amazing texture.
 And the bit of lemon zest just makes the flavor pop even more.

 - When working with any of these flours, be sure to let the batter 'rest' for 30 minutes before pouring into the baking pan.
 The rest time is essential for properly hydrating the flours and starches.

 - Always bring your ingredients to room temperature before mixing - this includes flours too.
 So if you store your flours in the refrigerator, they'll need some time to come to room temperature as well.

 - Measuring flours is super simple - just use a digital kitchen scale and spoon it into a plastic container.
 Always measure by weight and not cups!

 Toss the blueberries in a bit of flour before adding to the batter so they don't sink to the bottom of each muffin cup.

 Paper liners can be used, but they are not necessary.
 A quick spray of baking spray should do it.

 How to make gluten free lemon blueberry muffins

 Two of the best things you can do for you gluten free baked goods are: 1.
 To make sure the ingredients are at room temperature and 2.
 To weigh the flour.